-Type of assessment Inspection and Testing Pre-conditions 1.
-The software is software that provides a user interface.
-2. The software has settings for language, colour, contrast, font type, font size, or focus cursor, that correspond to platform settings.
+Type of assessment Inspection and Testing Pre-conditions1.
+The software is software that provides a user interface.2.
+The software has settings for language, colour, contrast, font type, font s cursor, that correspond to platform settings.
 3. The software is not designed to be isolated from its underlying platforms.
 Procedure 1.
-Check that the software provides a mode of operation that follows the platform settings.
-Result Pass: Check 1 is true Fail: Check 1 is false Not applicable: Pre-condition 1, 2 or 3 is not met.
+Check that the software provides a mode of operation that follows the platform Result settings.
+Pass: Check 1 is true i leouit Fail: Check 1 is false Not applicable: Pre-condition 1, 2 or 3 is not met.